-5.3 The awards that the University offers for postgraduate research study are detailed in the Regulations for the Academic Awards of the Manchester Metropolitan University.

-5.4 Information relating to aegrotat and posthumous awards are outlined in the document.
+- 6.3 The awards that the University offers for postgraduate research study are detailed in the Regulations for the Academic Awards of the Manchester Metropolitan University. - 6.4 Information relating to aegrotat and posthumous awards are outlined in the Regulations for the Academic Awards of the Manchester Metropolitan University.

-6. PhD by Published Works Period of Student Registration 6.1
+7. PhD by Published Works Period of Student Registration